 Although the Macau SAR is quite small and compact (so much so that you can often get around easier on foot than you can by car) there are numerous facilities around for guys looking for fun.
 Unlike Japan and South Korea, the scene in Macau is totally open to foreign visitors and there’s no real barrier for those who don’t speak the local language (unfortunately there appears to still be some prejudice on the basis of skin color though).
 Here’s a rundown of what’s out there.

-Fishbowls – Fishbowls in Macau operate a lot like they do at places like Honey Massage in Pattaya, Thailand.
+Fishbowls in Macau operate a lot like they do at places like Honey Massage in Pattaya.
 That said, I think the Macau shops tend to be a little better on average.
 The best place of this sort in Macau in without a doubt Darling 1.
 It’s moved around a few times recently but it’s worth tracking down.
 Unlike the saunas the action here is more to the point.
 Customers walk in, chose one or more of the ladies from the extensive line up of beautiful women (mostly from Vietnam) and then head to a private room where they get bath play followed by full service fun.
-Another fishbowl is Darling 2, which is good but not as great as number 1.
+Another fishbowl is Darling 2, which is basically a smaller and less expensive version of number one.

 For my money Macau really comes into its own with the saunas and fishbowls.
 The other options can be nice but they are sort of run-of-the-mill when it comes to pay for play.
 I think Macau’s saunas are the best thing going in Macau, but I’m also the kind of guy who eats French food while in France while avoiding things like international fast food chains.
 For the most part anyway.